 Feds say former pizza shop owner also claimed unemployment benefits

-McIntyre was indicted by a federal grand jury on Tuesday on four counts of wire fraud and three counts of money laundering, charges stemming from several alleged schemes to defraud the government in the midst of a pandemic that was shuttering places like restaurants, salons and entertainment venues.
+McIntyre, formerly of Essex, was indicted by a federal grand jury on Tuesday on four counts of wire fraud and three counts of money laundering, charges stemming from several alleged schemes to defraud the government in the midst of a pandemic that was shuttering places such as restaurants, salons and entertainment venues.

 Earlier this month he was arrested and charged after an investigation revealed he'd obtained $661,615 in Payroll Protection Program funds by claiming he had 47 employees and a payroll topping $1.5 million a year at his Cabot Street pizza shop, Rasta Pasta Pizzeria, then used the funds to start an alpaca farm in Vermont.